auth0-blog/auth0-gatsby-site/README.md

 ## Gatsby Recipe

-This appication had Auth0 added to it via a Gatsby Recipe.
+This application had Auth0 added to it via a Gatsby Recipe.
 You can find that recipe [here](https://gist.github.com/twclark0/0e11c962743f4e62ccd33a92d8b52d23).
 You must use the "Raw" version of the gist.

 ## Auth0